 The question is: What can I do about it?

 Instead of framing your challenges or goals using verbs in the to be category, use words in the to seem, to show, or the to act categories.
 For example, instead of saying that you are not experienced enough, say that it seems as though you need more experience.
 This frames the challenge that you are experiencing as a behavior rather than a characteristic.
-Behaviors, as most therapists may tell you, are easier to change than behaviors.
+Behaviors, as most therapists may tell you, are easier to change than characteristics.

 Next time you work on your career goals, be sure to frame your S.M.A.R.T. goals or any other kind of goals using language that promotes change instead of hindering it.